 As a parent of a food-allergic son, however, I quickly realized that celebrating Halloween could pose a serious health risk.
 Still, I didn’t want him to miss out on the same thrills and giggles from the beloved autumn night.
 So over the years, I’ve come up with a few tricky tips to keep the fun in Halloween for children with food allergies.

-And what about the favorite part: coming home and dumping the candy stash onto the kitchen table?
+And what about my favorite part of the evening: coming home and dumping the candy stash onto the kitchen table?
 Here’s how to handle it:

 0-2 year-olds: Forget the candy.
 An adorable costume, a juice box and a few safe cookies will do the trick.
 At this age, it’s a treat just to answer the door and pass out trinkets – as long as the trick-or-treaters aren’t scary monsters.